 The Mekong River begins high on the Tibetan plateau and runs through six countries on its 4700 kilometre journey to the delta in Vietnam.
 Our journey begins in the sleepy Lao river port of Huoeisay where we board our private longboat; our destination is the ancient Lao capital of Luang Prabang, some 450 kilometres downstream.
 The river is brown and wide and soon any reminder of urbanisation is left behind as the river twists and bends past rocky outcrops and shifting sandbanks.
 Our boat meanders, low to the water, the green of jungle on either side punctuated by the odd village of Khmu or Hmong people.
 We stop and share a lifestyle that has changed little in the last 1000 years.
 We overnight ashore in the comfortable surrounds of the Pakbeng Lodge then continue to Luang Prabang.
 The morning mist soon burns from the river valley.
 The day is spent quietly aboard, late in the afternoon the stupas of Luang Prabang appear.

 You can hear the drums and gongs of Luang Prabang starting their rhythm around 5am every morning.
 The city is the spiritual home of Laos.
 At dawn, monks take the first of their two daily meals by calling for alms; their bowls tucked under their arms they Indian-file past the town’s inhabitants accepting offerings of sticky rice, vegetables and meat.
 We will take a walking tour of the old city and visit the highlights.
 By lunchtime we have seen the best parts.
-The following two days are free to explore this beautiful town at your own pace.

 We take the winding road journey across limestone mountains through hill tribe villages where slash and burn is still practised.
 We stop to chat with the curious locals who will encourage you to share homemade whisky or sticky rice cakes.
 The Plain of Jars is a remote plateau in upper Lao that has secrets from 2000 years before.
 Here we see giant stone jars arranged across hilltops, their function unclear but most probably funerary.
 During the American War 3 million tonnes of ordnance was dropped in this area in what became known as the secret war, an undeclared campaign to sever the Ho Chi Minh Trail.
 The legacy remains.